 It will require some enhancements in order to better support software and VM use cases.

-It is provided as Software as a Service, meaning that EGI has no possibility to change provider; software installation by third parties is not supported.
+It is provided as Software as a Service, meaning that EGI has no possibility to change provider or to operate it; software installation by third parties is not supported.

+It doesn’t have an open license that allows reuse and extension.

 Support of use is provided via an annual fee.